Alsek River: History

 The first known kayak descent of Turnback Canyon was by Walt Blackadar, who ran the canyon solo on August 25, 1971.
 He wrote about his trip for Sports Illustrated.
 "This has been a day!," he wrote in his journal.
 "I want any other kayaker or would-be expert to read my words well.
 The Alsek Gorge is unpaddleable!"
 Despite this sincere warning from a man who apparently felt lucky to be alive, groups of expert kayakers have successfully run Turnback Canyon since then.
 A prominent mountain which overlooks the Alsek was named Mount Blackadar in his honor.

 The portion of the river inside Kluane National Park has been designated a Canadian Heritage River.

 In 1958, a magnitude 7.7 earthquake centered near Lituya bay significantly changed the lay of the land.
 The earthquake caused the Doame River and East Alsek River to join together.

 In the year 2016, after capturing the flow of the Slims River, the Alsek River's flow increased dramatically.

 Fishing

 The Alsek and East Alsek rivers are a part of the Yakutat area limited entry set gillnet fishery.
 Both rivers produce king, silver, and sockeye commercially.
 Chum and pink salmon can also be caught, but are not generally sought after due to their relative lack of worth/quality.
 These two rivers can be characterized as low volume fisheries, while the Alsek river in particular produces particularly high quality salmon due to its low temperature.
-The Alsek's silt content also prevents the sun from damaging the fish.
+The Alsek's high silt content also prevents the sun from damaging the fish.